Christopher Bell (racing driver): 2015–2017: K&N Pro Series West and Truck Series

-In 2017, Bell won the second race of the season at Atlanta after winning the first two stages and passing Matt Crafton for the lead with 16 laps remaining.
+In 2017, Bell won the second race of the season at Atlanta after winning the first two stages and passing Matt Crafton for the lead with sixteen laps remaining.
 In May, Bell made his Pinty's Series and Xfinity Series debuts; in the former, he drove the No. 22 for 22 Racing at the season-opening race at Canadian Tire Motorsport Park.
 In the latter, he joined the No. 18 of Joe Gibbs Racing at Charlotte Motor Speedway as part of a seven-race schedule.
 He also drove the No. 20 at Iowa and Richmond International Raceway before returning to the No. 18 to drive at Kansas Speedway, Texas Motor Speedway, Phoenix International Raceway and Homestead-Miami Speedway.
 At Mosport, he was the lone American in the field as he finished 23rd after suffering a brake failure.

-In his Xfinity debut, Bell got an impressive 4th-place finish despite being spun out early in the race by Ryan Reed.
-During his second start at Iowa, Bell won the pole and looked on track for his 1st career win.
+In his Xfinity debut, Bell got an impressive fourth place finish despite being spun out early in the race by Ryan Reed.
+During his second start at Iowa, Bell won the pole and looked on track for his first career win.
 Unfortunately, he was caught up in a multi-car crash late when he got turned while leading by the lap car of Ross Chastain following a crash between the lapped cars of Ryan Reed and Brennan Poole which collected Bell and Chastain.
-The previous night, in the Truck race, he was also on track for a win but dropped back late and finished 5th.
+The previous night, in the Truck race, he was also on track for a win but dropped back late and finished fifth.
 At Kentucky, Bell recovered from an early spin and outraced John Hunter Nemechek and Brandon Jones for his third truck win of the season and fifth of his career.
-Bell won his first Xfinity race in his fifth start at Kansas after catching and passing Erik Jones in the final laps.
-On November 17, Bell won the 2017 Truck Series championship by finishing second to his friend Chase Briscoe and being the best finisher among the Championship 4 of Bell, Crafton, Johnny Sauter, and Austin Cindric.
-Bell ended his Truck Series season with 5 wins, 15 top 5s, and 21 top tens to win the championship.
+Bell won his first Xfinity race at his fifth start in Kansas after catching and passing Erik Jones in the final laps.
+On November 17, 2017, Bell won the 2017 Truck Series championship by finishing second to his friend Chase Briscoe and being the best finisher among the Championship 4 of Bell, Crafton, Johnny Sauter, and Austin Cindric.
+Bell ended his Truck Series season with five wins, fifteen top-fives, and 21 top-tens to win the championship.